Privacy of distributed optimality schemes in power networks: Simulation on the NPCC 140-bus system

-In this section, we \ak{illustrate} our analytic results with simulations using the Power system toolbox \cite{chow1992toolbox} on Matlab.
-For our simulations, we use the Northeast Power Coordinating Council (NPCC) 140-bus interconnection system.
-This model is more detailed and realistic than the considered analytical model, including voltage dynamics, line resistances, and a transient reactance generator model\footnote{\ak{The details of the simulation model can be found in the Power System Toolbox data file datanp48.}}.
+We use the Northeast Power Coordinating Council (NPCC) 140-bus interconnection system.
+This model is more detailed and realistic than the considered analytical model, including voltage dynamics, line resistances, and a transient reactance generator model\footnote{{The details of the simulation model can be found in the Power System Toolbox data file datanp48.}}.
+The test system consists of 93 load buses and 47 generation buses and has a total real power of 28.55 GW.